jakechen1/AIMED/HAPPI3-FINER/README.md

 ```

 ## Training and evaluation
-- Run the script to submit a model training job on the HPCC cluster.
-Tissue index can be changed in the script to train models for different tissues appearing in the [list](https://github.com/haochenucr/FINER/blob/main/src/train.sh).
+- Us the script to submit a model training job on the HPCC cluster.
 ```
 cd FINER/src/
 sbatch train_job.sh